-- 1. University-sponsored international travel to or activity in locations with a Level 4 advisory is prohibited.
-University-sponsored international travel to or activity in locations with a Level 3 advisory, is prohibited, but may, under certain conditions, be allowed with the approval of the Provost.
+- 1. University-sponsored international travel to or activity in locations with a Level 3 or Level 4 advisory is generally prohibited.
+Under certain conditions, travel to such locations may be allowed on a case-by-case basis with the approval of the Provost (or his/her designee).
 IWU also prohibits participation in an affiliated third-party study abroad program in a location with a Level 3 or Level 4 advisory.
-Individuals may appeal to the Provost (or his/her designee) for an exception to this policy for locations with a Level 3 advisory.
-If the appeal is granted, the participant shall be required to complete a special waiver and, if under the age of 18, to obtain consent from their parents or guardians. - 2.
+Individuals may appeal to the Provost (or his/her designee) for an exception to this policy.
+If the appeal is granted, the participant shall be required to complete a special Release & Assumption of Risk Agreement and, if under the age of 18, to obtain consent from their parents or guardians. - 2.
 As permitted under University policy, students may transfer credit to IWU from approved non-IWU study abroad programs.
-However, if before the start of the program the U.S. Department of State issues a Level 3 or Level 4 advisory for the location in which a student plans to study, travel there will be prohibited and no credit will be granted.
+However, if before the start of the program the U.S. Department of State issues a Level 3 or Level 4 advisory for the location in which a student plans to study, travel there will be prohibited and no credit will be granted unless an appeal is filed and an exemption granted by the Provost (or his/her designee).
 The student is responsible for determining whether a Level 3 or Level 4 advisory has been issued for the location in which a student plans to study. - 3.
 IWU community members participate in University-sponsored travel for reasons other than study abroad (e.g., research, conference attendance, international athletic competition, volunteerism).
-If before travel occurs the U.S. Department of State issues a Level 3 or Level 4 advisory for the location to which travel is planned, travel there will be prohibited and no University funds will be provided. - 4.
-The University also reserves the right to take the following actions, in its sole discretion, in the event a Level 3 or Level 4 Travel Advisory is issued or changed before, during, or after an IWU community member arrives in the affected location: - Suspend all IWU programs in the location. - Require the completion of a special waiver and, if under the age of 18, consent from parents or guardians in order to remain in the location. - Withdraw credit for study in the location on any non-IWU programs. - Decline to provide funding or process financial aid for activities in the location. - Require students, faculty, and staff to depart the location.
+If before travel occurs the U.S.

+Department of State issues a Level 3 or Level 4 advisory for the location to which travel is planned, travel there will be prohibited and no University funds will be provided unless an appeal is filed and an exemption granted by the Provost (or his/her designee).

+- 4. The University also reserves the right to take the following actions, in its sole discretion, in the event a Level 3 or Level 4 Travel Advisory is issued or changed before, during, or after an IWU community member arrives in the affected location: - Suspend all IWU programs in the location. - Require the completion of a special Release & Assumption of Risk Agreement and, if under the age of 18, consent from parents or guardians in order to remain in the location. - Withdraw credit for study in the location on any non-IWU programs. - Decline to provide funding or process financial aid for activities in the location. - Require students, faculty, and staff to depart the location.

-All decisions described above shall be made by the Provost, in consultation with the Director of the International Office and legal counsel.
+All decisions described above shall be made by the Provost (or his/her designee), in consultation with the Director of the International Office and legal counsel.
 Please contact the International Office if you have questions or concerns about this policy update.